nenadbugaric/interviews-reports-api-mock/README.md

 ```

 ### Login
-In order to access protected endpoints for creation, deletion or resource updating user need to be authorized.
+In order to access protected endpoints, user need to be authorized.
 There is already created user in DB which credentials can be used in order to login.
 Auth endpoint
 ```